worthmine/Text-vCard-Precisely/README.md

 ### tel()

-Accepts/returns an arrayref that looks like:
+Accepts/returns an ArrayRef that looks like:

 ```
     [